What Is Microlearning and Why It Works: The Science Explained

 Podcast and Audio Learning

 For verbal content or learning during commutes, audio-based microlearning delivers without requiring visual attention.
-Language learning platforms like Duolingo effectively incorporate audio microlearning into their mobile-first experiences.
+Language learning platforms effectively incorporate audio microlearning into their mobile-first experiences.

 Implementation Best Practices

 Implementing microlearning successfully requires more than simply creating shorter versions of existing content.
-Effective implementation follows specific principles.
+Effective implementation follows specific principles grounded in learning science.

 Start with Learning Objectives